-In this article, I’m going to outline my workflow, share some experience, and offer some tips to anyone wishing to collaborate online.
+In this article, I’m going to outline my remote production workflow, share some experience, and offer some tips to anyone wishing to collaborate online.

 Remote Recording Advantages